 Step 4: Done you should have something like this:

-You are not going to have the same convection effect, but the mass of all the clay pots and assembly are going to capture all that radiant heat.
+You are not going to have the same convection effect, but the mass of all the clay pots and assembly is going to capture all that radiant heat.

 I have used this method often with my camping lantern, no point in letting all that energy going to waste.